Deep Sky Object in Autumn

 Distance3740 light yrs.

-Around between delta and epsilon Cassiopeiae, several open clusters are scattered and can be enjoyed only with small binoculars.
-You can see delta Cas in lower right hand side of the image.
-A large cluster a bit upper left in the center is NGC663, gathering plenty of faint stars in 11 arc minutes.
+Around between δ and ε Cassiopeiae, several open clusters are scattered and can be enjoyed only with small binoculars.
+A large cluster at the left hand side of the image is NGC663, gathering plenty of faint stars in 11 arc minutes.
 Apparent shape of the cluster looks like a triangle through scopes.

-Last, this picture shows you more faint clusters of NGC654 in right and IC166 in left are paralleled at the upper left hand side.
+Last, this picture shows you more faint cluster of NGC654 at the upper part of the image.
 You can find much more pretty open clusters around this celestial field, they will jump into your field of vision one after another.

 NGC457